 Using your pen and notebook from your Confidence Kit, turn to the first page in your notebook and title it “Setting up the Printer.”
 Write down your model number, date you purchased it, where you purchased it from, and where to find the receipt, especially if it’s an electronic receipt.
 Then write down what brand of sublimation ink you bought and where you bought it.

-Next, find the Quick Start instructions.
+Next, find the Quick Start instructions that come with the printer.
 FOLLOW THEM EXACTLY.
 Do NOT just plug the printer into your computer and turn it on, even if your technology guru is standing over you assuring you that you can skip the instructions.

 Why?
 To make it easy to install most printers, the operating system (Windows or macOS) has come up with a plug-and-play concept.
 When something is plugged into your USB port, the computer will attempt to figure out what’s plugged in, so there’s a dialog that takes place between the computer and whatever’s being plugged in: